mtarikucar/Social_Network/README.md

 # todo:

+## front
 - search to what does it to react.strict mode
+- modals and component as post and userlist come on top of each other !important
+- search to what does it to cors correctly
 - message box design overhaul
 - infinite scroll
 - svg setup (in barItem componenet contain it but it's not complate correctly)